mikehumphrey/friendsofjackdorr/content/post/dodgeball-2022.md

 omit_header_text: false

 ---
 ## Fourth Annual Dodgeball Tournament

-to raise money for Doernbecher’s Brain Tumor Research Team and the Jack Dorr Scholarship!!
+to raise money for the Jack Dorr Scholarship and Doernbecher’s Brain Tumor Research Team!!
 This year (2022) would have been Jack's graduating year, and we are creating a scholarship in his honor.

 ## [Register Now!!!](https://forms.gle/SUWy5Y6yRrQrF8vH8 "Registration Form") Or [Download the Form](https://drive.google.com/file/d/1ATbbPHhvLVVyJBiUZ6chm3iKkL8n_7Mi/view?usp=sharing "Downlad the Form")